The hipster effect: When anticonformists all look the same: The hipster model

-Before developing our theory, let us spend some time describing the relationship between this model and more classical spin-glass systems.
-Beyond the presence of delays that are specific to the present model, we consider asymmetric interactions, meaning that the action of individual $i$ on $j$ is of the same amplitude as the reciprocal action of $j$ on $i$.
+One of the main {innovations} of the model is the presence of delays, which are rarely considered in canonical statistical mechanics systems.
+Beyond delays, the fact that agents interact in a totally asymmetric manner makes the system quite distinct from more classical models in the field.
+In particular, since the impact of the state of individual $i$ on $j$ is not of the same magnitude as the reciprocal action of $j$ on $i$, the dynamics does not derive from a potential and more complex solutions such as periodic or chaotic orbits may arise as in the case of statistical systems in neuroscience.
 In that sense, our system is comparable to binary neuron models as introduced in early works in the domain~\cite{crisanti-sompolinsky:87b}.
-Another difference appears in the way we incorporate the mainstream-hipster nature as a characteristic of each individual, which differs from works done in neuroscience or in the Sherrington-Kirkpatrick spin glass system~\cite{sherrington-kirkpatrick:75,sompolinsky1988chaos} in which interaction between $i$ and $j$ is generally assumed to have a random sign, which is independent pair are positive to occur with positive or negative amplitude depending on the pair $(i,j)$ considered.
+Another difference appears in the way we incorporate the mainstream-hipster nature as a characteristic of each individual, which differs from, e.g., the Sherrington-Kirkpatrick spin glass model~\cite{sherrington-kirkpatrick:75} or even canonical randomly connected neural networks~\cite{sompolinsky1988chaos} in which interaction between $i$ and $j$ is assumed to have a random sign.
+This distinction will actually necessitate a two-dimensional limit that keeps track of the type of individual considered.

-This model however remains simple enough to be completely solvable: one can find a closed-form solution for the thermodynamic limit of the system, in terms of a self-consistent jump process with rate depending on the statistics of the solution.
-Moreover, the average behavior is exactly reduced to a set of delayed differential equations, and therefore we will be able to use the bifurcation theory developed in this context to uncover phase transitions related to the delays distribution.
-This is how we will be able to show rigorously how delays induce a synchronization of hipsters.

-The thermodynamic limit of the system can be described as a jump process whose jump statistics depend on a self-consistent quantity.
-In detail, in the limit $n\to \infty$, individuals behave independently (a property similar to Boltzmann's molecular chaos, called propagation of chaos property in mathematics~\cite{sznitman1991topics}), and therefore the jump rate $s\to -s$ averages out to $\f(\eps \rho_{\eps}(t)s)$ with

-where $m_\eps(t):=\E[s_\eps(t)]$ is the averaged value (statistical expectation) of individuals of type $\eps$ at time $t$ and $q_{\pm}$ the proportion of conformists ($q$) and anticonformists ($1-q$) individuals.
-Heuristically, each individual's jump intensity is the rate of one process, averaged statistically and also averaged over all possible configurations of weights $J_{ij}$, delays $\tau_{ij}$ and individual types.
-A rigorous mathematical proof can be done using the theory of McKean-Vlasov limit theorems for jump processes developed in the 1990s~\cite{graham1990nonlinear,graham1992mckean,mathieu1998metastability}.
-Specific care has to be taken in our case, since we deal with (i) delayed systems that require to use infinite-dimensional state spaces of trajectories $(\s(u))_{u\in [t-\tau,0]}$, and (ii) random environments, but the principle of the proof however remains identical.